reactjs/react.dev/content/docs/reference-react-component.md

 React doesn't call `UNSAFE_componentWillReceiveProps()` with initial props during [mounting](#mounting).
 It only calls this method if some of component's props may update.
 Calling `this.setState()` generally doesn't trigger `UNSAFE_componentWillReceiveProps()`.

-> Note
->
-> This lifecycle was previously named `componentWillReceiveProps`.
-That name will continue to work until version 17.
-Use the [`rename-unsafe-lifecycles` codemod](https://github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.

 * * *

 ### `UNSAFE_componentWillUpdate()`